cclauss/sql_o_matic/README.md

 TableInfo = collections.namedtuple('TableInfo', 'table_name key_col_name data')
 ```

-It create an OrderedDict of TableInfo records, one for each table in the
+It creates an OrderedDict of TableInfo records, one for each table in the
 sqlite database.
 TableInfo.data will contain a list or (if possible) a
 dict of namedtuples which match the column names of the database table
 and len(TableInfo.data) will equal the number of rows in that table.